 4. What will be the turnaround time for a business loan?

-When it comes to loan sanctioning, it can be within 24–72 hours for digital lenders and 5–15 working days for traditional banks, after following documentation and verification procedures.
+When it comes to loan sanctioning, it can be completed within 24–72 hours for digital lenders and 5–15 working days for traditional banks, after the documentation and verification procedures are followed.

 5. Do I need a business plan to get a loan?

-Yes, they frequently need a full-blown business plan, especially right out of the gate or a lot of cash, to evaluate legitimacy and creditworthiness.
+Yes, they frequently require a comprehensive business plan, especially initially, or substantial capital to evaluate legitimacy and creditworthiness.